 During a PDN connection establishment, the SGW shall provide one SGW FQ-CSID for that particular PDN connection to the PGW.
-Similarly, the SGW shall provide one SGW FQ-CSID for that particular PDN connection to the MME.
+Similarly, the SGW shall provide one SGW FQ-CSID for that particular PDN connection to the MME if the MME supports partial failure handling.
 The SGW shall store the Node-ID and CSID from the FQ-CSID provided by the PGW and the MME respectively for that particular PDN connection in its PDN Connection table maintained as part of "EPS Bearer Contexts" table as specified in Table 5.7.3-1 in 3GPP TS 23.401 [15].

 The SGW shall forward the MME FQ-CSID provided by the MME on S11 to the PGW in the S5/S8 Create Session Request (Proxy Binding Update for PMIPv6) for that PDN connection.
-Similarly, the SGW shall forward the PGW FQ-CSID provided by the PGW on S5/S8 to the MME in the S11 Create Session Response for that PDN connection.
+Similarly, the SGW shall forward the PGW FQ-CSID provided by the PGW on S5/S8 to the MME in the S11 Create Session Response for that PDN connection if the MME supports partial failure handling.